simozhou/supreme-fishstick/README.md

 - Visit localhost in your browser at: `localhost:8000`

 ## TODO
-- add bootstrap popover when users click on a speaker to get more info
+- rework popover design for speakers
+- make popovers disappear when the user clicks somewhere else
 - fix scaling and styling for programme and FAQ
-- populate speakers
+- populate speakers (add popovers to all of them)
 - populate programme
 - populate faq
 - populate sponsors